mstksg/inCode/copy/entries/regexp.md

 works just the way we want: `StateT String Maybe`:

-*   Its `<*>` works by sequencing changes in state; in this case, we'll consider the state as "characters yet to be parsed".
+*   Its `<*>` works by sequencing changes in state; in this case, we'll consider the state as "characters yet to be parsed", so sequential parsing fits perfectly with `<*>`.
 *   Its `<|>` works by backtracking and trying again if it runs into a failure.
     It saves the state of the last successful point and resets to it on failure.

-The "folding" homomorphism of the free alternative is called `runAlt`:
+The "folding" operation of the free alternative is called `runAlt`:

 ```haskell
 runAlt :: Alternative f